-If you are reading this and are a millennial who just started following baseball, or know very little about the Boston Red Sox history, you probably do not know the name Yastrzemski.
+If you are reading this and are a millennial who just started following baseball, or know very little about the Boston Red Sox history, you may not know the name Yastrzemski.

 Carl Yastrzemski, more commonly in the Northeast known as Yaz, played his entire twenty-three-year career for the Boston Red Sox (1961-1983).
 He patrolled left field for the team, making his name as one of the most balanced players in both the field and with the bat to ever play the game.